Motimove

 Pain from hip to knee

-Do you suffer from pain that starts in your hip and runs down to your knee?
-You are not alone.
-Pain from hip to knee is common, especially in people with joint complaints or as you get older.
-This radiating pain can significantly impact your daily life: walking, sleeping, getting up, or climbing stairs becomes more difficult, and the symptoms can even persist at night.
+Do you have pain that starts in your hip and extends down to your knee?
+You’re not alone.
+Pain from hip to knee is common, especially in people with joint problems or as we get older.
+This radiating pain can significantly affect your daily life: walking, sleeping, getting up, or climbing stairs becomes harder, and the symptoms can even persist at night.

-In this blog, you'll read about the possible causes of this pain, which symptoms indicate it, and what you can do to reduce the complaints.
-We'll also explain how you can start moving on your own with the MotiMove app, in a way that suits your body and symptoms.
+In this blog, you’ll read about possible causes of this pain, which symptoms point to it, and what you can do to reduce your symptoms.
+We’ll also explain how you can get started with movement yourself through the MotiMove app, in a way that fits your body and your symptoms.

 What causes pain between the hip and knee?

-Pain that radiates from the hip to the knee is often caused by a problem in the hip joint, lower back, pelvis, or surrounding muscles and nerves.
+Pain that radiates from the hip to the knee often arises from a problem in the hip joint, lower back, pelvis, or the surrounding muscles and nerves.
 A common cause is hip osteoarthritis, or wear and tear of the cartilage in the hip joint.
-This condition occurs mainly in people over 50 and leads to stiffness, restricted movement, and radiating pain towards the thigh or knee.
+This condition occurs mainly in people over 50 and leads to stiffness, limited range of motion, and radiating pain toward the thigh or knee.

-• Bursitis on the outer side of the hip
+• Bursitis on the outside of the hip

-• Overuse of muscles or tendons, often from prolonged sitting or incorrect movement
+• Overuse of muscles or tendons, often due to prolonged sitting or moving incorrectly

-• Nerve entrapment in the lower back, as in a herniated disc
+• Nerve compression in the lower back, such as with a herniated disc

 • Problems in the SI joint (pelvic instability or blockage)

-• Pain from the lower back that runs through to the thigh or knee
+• Pain from the lower back that extends into the thigh or knee

-The exact cause is not always immediately clear.
-The place where you feel the pain doesn't always indicate where the real problem lies.
+The exact cause isn’t always immediately clear.
+The place where you feel the pain doesn’t always tell you where the real problem lies.

 How do you recognize radiating hip pain?

 The pain often starts deep in the groin or buttock and radiates to the thigh or the side of the leg.
-Sometimes it feels as if the pain comes directly from the hip, but it can also pull towards the knee or even the foot.
-Other characteristics include:
+Sometimes it feels like the pain comes directly from the hip, but it can also pull toward the knee or even the foot.
+Other features include:

 • Pain when walking, climbing stairs, or standing for long periods